 Through connections I built in the music industry playing drums and composing, I took those concepts and began business managing several bands and an award-winning commercial music production studio, learning the nuances of the music business from the inside-out.

-Since then, I have expanded my client base to include two independent record labels, a mastering studio, pop music producers, new music composers, a music video production company, a performing arts nonprofit, and, as an invigorating bit of new pasture, an online homewares retailer based in Brooklyn.
+Since then, I have expanded my client base to include two independent record labels, a mastering studio, pop music producers, new music composers, a music video production company, a performing arts nonprofit, and, as an invigorating bit of new pasture, fashion models and an online homewares retailer based in Brooklyn.